 After 4 very long days living in close quarters on the open water, I’m happy to say I survived.
 The conditions on the boat did not get any better.
 The engine broke down on our first night, plenty of people got seasick due to the choppy waters, the food was ALWAYS a variation of mie goreng or nasi goreng, and we never did end up getting a captain, which meant we had no idea what was going on most days.

 Despite all of this, seeing the Komodo dragons up close, snorkeling with huge manta rays, seeing dolphins, laying out on a pink sand beach, and sleeping under the stars with good people made it all worth it—plus I picked up a few new Indonesian words after becoming friendly with the crew, who while spoke no English, always had big smiles on their faces.

 Here are some helpful tips on how to decide what company to use and what to pack when you brave this adventure:

 - Ask about how many people will be aboard the ship.
-We only had 13 people on our boat, which is far less than some other boats that try and squeeze 30 people aboard.
+We only had 13 people on our boat, which is far less than some other boats trying to squeeze 30 people aboard.
 Not only is this completely unsafe, but it also means a lot of people are not fed and that there’s not a lot of room to relax.

 - Make sure the komodo park entrance fee is also included in the cost of the cruise.
 I’ve heard about people having to pay an additional $25 because the fee was not included in their deal.

-The safety of a boat trip/tour to Komodo has been criticised numerously, there are reports of accidents, so proceed with caution.
-Decide if this is the adventure for you and use our tips above to make an informed decision.
+The safety of a boat trip/tour to Komodo has been criticized numerously; there are reports of accidents, so proceed with caution.
+Decide if this is the adventure for you, and use our tips above to make an informed decision.
 Happy and safe travels!